-- St Joseph's Nympsfield Out of School Club must have: - o a letter from the child's GP/consultant stating the child's condition and what medication if any is to be administered; - written consent from the parent or guardian allowing staff to administer medication; and - o proof of training in the administration of such medication by the child's GP, a district nurse, children's' nurse specialist or a community paediatric nurse. - If a child has a life-threatening illness or needs medical treatment, we would seek professional medical advice/treatment from A&E or ambulance.
+- St Joseph's Pre-school must have: - a letter from the child's GP/consultant stating the child's condition and what medication if any is to be administered; - written consent from the parent or guardian allowing staff to administer medication; and - proof of training in the administration of such medication by the child's GP, a district nurse, children's' nurse specialist or a community paediatric nurse. - Copies of all three letters relating to these children must first be sent to the Pre-school's insurers via Morton Michel Insurance department (broker) for appraisal.
+Confirmation will then be issued in writing confirming that the insurance has been extended.